eveilyeverafter/HMMancestry/README.md

 Package hmmspore
 =============

+ATTN: hmmspore is in the middle of a complete overhaul as we optimize code for speed and improve functionality (e.g., added support for non-yeast species and diploids).
+For now please consider this package "experimental".

 The package hmmspore was designed to infer recombination breakpoints, hotspots, and coldspots in high-throughput, next-generation sequence data, even when sequencing coverage is relatively low.
 Currently, hmmspore handles two types of data, both from yeast matings: